Bail Bond Merchant Accounts

 - EMV chip terminals for the most secure card-present transaction processing

 - Advanced online reporting to identify sales trends and guide smart decision making

 Contracts, receipts and other customer-signed documents should include clauses in plain language about business and return policies to protect the bail bond merchant from friendly fraud and excessive chargebacks.
 Having multiple customer signatures on file will increase the chance of successfully refuting chargeback claims.
 Confirming customer details with AVS and Card Verification Value (CVV) are also important measures merchants can take to help curb fraud.
 Our preferred payment gateway, Authorize.net, includes a built-in Advanced Fraud Detection Suite (AFDS) through which merchants can customize payment gateway filters, alerts and thresholds to detect suspicious payment attempts and confirm customer legitimacy.

 BankCard USA’s merchant account application is straightforward and quick to fill out.
 Our underwriters are experienced in the screening process to ensure bail bond businesses are abiding by industry laws and regulations and have a good history of paying outstanding bills.
-While a bail bond merchant following industry best practices would qualify for higher transaction volume caps, lower transaction rates and other account perks, we still partner with those that have struggled in the past and impose safeguards such as rolling reserves and transaction volume caps to protect the partnership, while simultaneously working to help the business improve its performance.
+While a bail bond merchant following industry best practices would qualify for higher transaction volume caps, lower transaction rates and other account perks, we still partner with those that have struggled in the past and in most cases can remove the reserve implemented by other processors.
 Our high-risk experts can set you up with a specialized merchant account, even if you don’t have the best track record.

 Read about our options for MATCH List/TMF merchant accounts.